Communication and Public Service (ComPS) Program

 The program is closely matched to the requirements of the undergraduate Communication major.
 ComPS students must complete the following 14 courses:

-- Two Core Survey Courses required for Communication majors
+- Three core courses required for Communication majors

-- Three COMM elective courses from the full course list.
-A minimum of one of the three courses must be at a 3000 to 4990 level.
-Up to two approved Study Abroad courses can be used toward this requirement.
+- Two COMM elective courses from the full COMM course list.
+Up to two approved Study Abroad or transfer courses can be used toward this requirement.

 - ComPS students are required to complete a capstone thesis project over two semesters during the senior year.
 Students choose the topic of the capstone thesis from a range of public policy or public service issues.
 During the year they work with a thesis advisor and are enrolled in a thesis seminar to complete their project.
-A credit is earned in both semesters.
-Students who receive an A- in the course and achieve a cumulative grade point average of 3.5 or higher will graduate with honors.
+One credit is earned in each semester.
+Students who receive an A- or higher in the course and achieve a cumulative grade point average of 3.5 or higher will graduate with honors.

 - Three non-Communication elective courses from other schools and departments that support a student's interests in Communication and Public Service.
 All non-Comm Electives must be related to the student’s Communication and Public Service program and be pre-approved by a member of the Comm Undergraduate Advising Team.
 Only one non-Comm elective may be an introductory level.